 - 1. Cosmetic Procedures.
 See the definition in Section 9: Defined Terms.
-This exclusion does not apply to injectable Poly-L-lactic acid (SculptraTM) for Covered Persons with a medical diagnosis (e.g., temporal lobe wasting): Examples include: - Pharmacological regimens, nutritional procedures or treatments. - Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Skin abrasion procedures performed as a treatment for acne. - Liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple.
-This exclusion does not apply to liposuction for which Benefits are provided as described under Reconstructive Procedures in Section 1: Covered Health Care Services. - Treatment for skin wrinkles or any treatment to improve the appearance of the skin. - Treatment for spider veins. - Sclerotherapy treatment of veins. - Hair removal or replacement by any means. - 2.
-Replacement of an existing breast implant if the earlier breast implant was performed as a Cosmetic Procedure.
+Examples include: - Pharmacological regimens, nutritional procedures or treatments. - Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Skin abrasion procedures performed as a treatment for acne. - Liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple.
+This exclusion does not apply to liposuction for which Benefits are provided as described under Reconstructive Procedures in Section 1: Covered Health Care Services. - Treatment for skin wrinkles or any treatment to improve the appearance of the skin. - Treatment for spider veins. - Sclerotherapy treatment of veins. - Hair removal or replacement by any means. - Replacement of an existing breast implant if the earlier breast implant was performed as a Cosmetic Procedure.
 Note: Replacement of an existing breast implant is considered reconstructive if the first breast implant followed mastectomy.
-See Reconstructive Procedures in Section 1: Covered Health Care Services.
+See Reconstructive Procedures in Section 1: Covered Health Care Services. - 3.
+Treatment of benign gynecomastia (abnormal breast enlargement in males).

-- 3. Treatment of benign gynecomastia (abnormal breast enlargement in males). - 4.
-Physical conditioning programs such as athletic training, body-building, exercise, fitness, or flexibility. - 5.
-Weight loss programs whether or not they are under medical supervision, except as covered under Section 1: Covered Health Care Services, Obesity- Weight Loss counseling.
+- Physical conditioning programs such as athletic training, body-building, exercise, fitness, or flexibility. - Weight loss programs whether or not they are under medical supervision.
 Weight loss programs for medical reasons are also excluded. - 6.
 Wigs regardless of the reason for the hair loss.